 Wash the wound with lots of soap and water and seek immediate medical care from your health care provider or go to an emergency room.
 Call 311 as soon as possible to report the raccoon bite.
 Then the Health Department will determine if the raccoon should be picked up and tested for rabies.

-Make sure that your cat or dog is properly vaccinated against rabies.
+Make sure that your cat or dog is properly vaccinated against rabies and distemper.
 All pets need to be revaccinated at regular intervals to remain up to date.
 If you are unsure when your pet needs to be revaccinated, check with your veterinarian.
+If a raccoon bites your dog or cat and its rabies vaccinations are not up to date, your pet may need to be kept isolated in a veterinary hospital.

 Raccoons look for safe quiet areas to set up their dens so creating an uncomfortable environment may cause the raccoon to relocate, especially if it's a female with her young.
 Never attempt to capture or trap a raccoon yourself.